msi-ris/Tutorials/rnaseq_cmd.md

 command.
 This makes it easy to build a metadata CSV that can accommodate a more complicated experimental design.
 Our automated testing, however, only considers the `Group` column.
-For analysis of more complicated experiments, please consult with a statistician or with us at RIS!
+For analysis of more complicated experiments, please consult with a statistician or with us at RI Bioinformatics!

 </div>